Some of our Christian clichés are fairly innocuous. Many, though are quite contentious. This is one of the worst:

 Preach the gospel always, if necessary use words.

 This is a quote attributed to St. Francis of Assisi, who, born in 1181/1182 (sources vary) was the founder of the Franciscan order of monks.
 However, while it appears that he never actually said this, it does correspond with much of this Roman Catholic Saint’s theology.
 So here’s the big question… is it true?

-Living and Proclaiming Christ
+Living and proclaiming Christ

 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
-But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing” (James 1:22-25, emphasis mine).
+But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.
+(James 1:22-25)

 What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
 If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that?
 So also faith by itself, if it does not have works, is dead.
 But someone will say, “You have faith and I have works.”
 Show me your faith apart from your works, and I will show you my faith by my works.
+(James 2:14-18)

 So James makes the following conclusion inescapable: If you say you have faith, your life will bear it out.
 Otherwise, your profession of faith is utterly bankrupt.
 But our works, James says, are an evidence of, or witness to, our faith (v.
 18).

 Now who is there to harm you if you are zealous for what is good?
 But even if you should suffer for righteousness’ sake, you will be blessed.
 Have no fear of them, nor be troubled, but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame.
-(1 Pet.
-3:13-16, emphasis mine)
+(1 Peter 3:13-16)